 Introduction

-In this study, we aimed to create a model using AMPL to propose investors to manage their stock portfolio effectively and invested on the most profitable stocks.
-Having said that, we collected data from IEX Group (https://iextrading.com/developer/docs/#getting-started) and tried to optimize asset allocation strategies to make recommendations for investors.
+In this study, we aimed to create a model using AMPL to propose investors to effectively manage their stocks and to invest on the most profitable stocks.
+We collected stock market data of 500 companies from IEX Group (https://iextrading.com/developer/ docs - getting-started) and allocated the assets based on the principle of portfolio optimization.

 Data description

 Firstly, we randomly retrieved 500 stocks from the total 8,718 stocks in the U.S. market with the period of 5 years (1258 trading days).
-Each row expressed the closing price of stock for a certain trading date.
-However, using student version of AMPL software, we are allowed to compute with maximum 300 variables for non-linear problem (500 for linear problem).
+Each row is the closing price of a stock for the designated trading date.
+However, using student version of AMPL software, we are allowed to compute only up to 300 variables for a non-linear problem (500 for linear problem).
 Therefore, we omitted 200 stocks in the second step.
-We aggregated stock prices by mean and grouped by month.
-Then calculated average percentage changes, covariance, and used as an input for AMPL.
+We aggregated stock prices by mean and grouped by month, and then calculated average percentage changes, covariance, and used them as inputs for AMPL.

 Model description